rian39/notes/simondon_mode_tech_1989.md

 work conceived as productive, in the measure where it stems from the individual localised here and now, cannot account for invented technical being; it is not the individual who invents, it is the subject, larger than the individual, more rich than it, and comprising, in addition to the individuality of the individuated being, a certain change of nature, of non-individuated being  248

-the activity of reglage is the one which prolongs most naturally the function of invention and construction.: the reglage is a perpetuated invention, albeit limited 250
+the activity of reglage (adjustment, tuning, control)  is the one which prolongs most naturally the function of invention and construction.: the reglage is a perpetuated invention, albeit limited 250

 it is necessary that the genesis of the  technical object effectively becomes part of its existence, and that the relation of human to technical object comprises this attention to the continue genesis of the technical object.
 250